gjohnson/bitcrunch/README.md

 # bitcrunch

-Probabilistic counters for node.js, backed by redis.
+Redis analytics for node.js.

 **Note:** *not ready for production use.*

-## linear counting
+## Bitmaps

-Currently the only structure implemented is a linear counter.
-It hashes and maps input values to an internal linear identifier via `redis-identity`.
+Hashes and maps input values to an internal linear identifier via [redis-identity](https://github.com/gjohnson/redis-identity).
+You can then ask the bitmap various questions ranging some simple membership to more complex bitwise operations.

 *Basic logic*